canada-ca/canada-ca.github.io/_drafts/2017-08-21-optimization-overview.markdown

 ## Optimization design sprints

-To improve existing digital services for citizens, the TBS optimization team draws on our own experience along with methods adapted from Google Ventures, Gerry McGovern, and from the other governments such as the Government Digital Services team in the UK.
+To improve existing digital services for citizens, the TBS optimization team draws on our own experience along with methods adapted from Google Ventures, Gerry McGovern and other governments, such as the Government Digital Services team in the UK.
 We use these ideas together with GC departments to improve top tasks like starting a business, getting weather information and visiting Canada.

 <img class="img-responsive" alt="Photo of Sprint and Transform books, iPad with GDS blog and sketch notes" src="/images/Optimize_1100x825.jpg">